Skip to main content

 monkeybusinessimages/Getty Images

-Remember that all rosés are not created equal.
+Remember that all rosés are not created equal

 It’s tempting to assume that all pink wines feature similar flavor profiles … but nothing could be further from the truth.
-Head chef Jessica Randhawa of The Forked Spoon tells us that “when picking a rose to cook with, one should know that not all rosé wines are the same.
-Traditionally, Americans drink rosé made from Pinot Noir (earthier and much less floral) or from White Zinfandel (much sweeter).
+Head chef Jessica Randhawa of The Forked Spoon tells us that “when picking a rosé to cook with, one should know that not all rosé wines are the same.
+Traditionally, Americans drink rosé made from Pinot Noir (earthier and much less floral) or White Zinfandel (much sweeter).
 Provençal rosés, however, are mostly made from Syrah and Grenache, which are less sweet.”
-While selecting a rosé to use in a recipe, consider the flavor profiles of the dish and pick a bottle that will prove complementary.
-Don’t be afraid to do some research — and if you’re feeling stuck, ask the wine store workers for a recommendation.

-If a recipe calls for white wine, feel free to swap in rosé.
+If a recipe calls for white wine, feel free to swap in rosé

 As we mentioned previously, rosé makes a seamless replacement for white wine in a multitude of recipe contexts.
-Chef and instructor Rosa Jackson of Les Petits Farcis in Nice, France provides the following example of a dish that utilizes rosé in a similar manner to white wine: “I also use rosé much as I would use white wine in cooking — one example is in an artichoke stew called artichauts à la barigoule, in which the artichokes are stewed with carrot, onion, bacon, and wine.
+Chef and instructor Rosa Jackson of Les Petits Farcis in Nice, France provides the following example of a dish that similarly utilizes rosé to white wine: “I also use rosé much as I would use white wine in cooking — one example is in an artichoke stew called artichauts à la barigoule, in which the artichokes are stewed with carrot, onion, bacon, and wine.
 I find the rosé adds just a little bit of sweetness that makes the dish even better (despite the fact that southern French rosés don’t taste sweet when you drink them).”

-Rosé can also replace red wine in a recipe, especially if you’re making a sauce.
+Rosé can also replace red wine in a recipe, especially if you’re making a sauce

-Rosé may involve red grapes, but because it differs significantly from many red wines in terms of its weight, tannic structure, and overall taste, drinkers and cooks often assume that using rosé in lieu of red wine in a recipe will yield inconsistent results.
-But if you’re flexing your muscles as an amateur saucier, then trading in the red wine for a rosé can absolutely work to your advantage, according to executive chef Christopher Gross of The Wrigley Mansion in Phoenix, AZ.
-“Rosé is excellent when used to make sauces for more boldly flavored fishes.
-It reduces nicely and can [in fact] be used for a variety of sauces, in place of red wine,” Gross insists.
-If you want to try replacing red wine with rosé for sauce-making purposes but aren’t totally sold on the concept yet, seek out a darker-hued rosé with more robust flavor, like the rosés commonly produced in Italy.
+Rosé may involve red grapes, but because it differs significantly from many red wines in terms of its weight, tannic structure, and overall taste, drinkers and cooks often assume that using rosé instead of red wine in a recipe will yield inconsistent results.
+But if you’re flexing your muscles as an amateur saucier, then trading in the red wine for a rosé can absolutely work to your advantage, according to executive chef Christopher Gross of The Wrigley Mansion in Phoenix, Ariz.

 Quick Pickled Vegetables